victor-gil-sepulveda/pyRMSD/README.md

     Conformation: [Atom 1, Atom 2,..., Atom M]
     Atom: [x,y,z]

 In order to do this there's a convenience class function in *pyRMSD/utils/proteinReading.py* called **Reader**.
-This will read a pdb file using the built in reader ("LITE_READER") or Prody ("PPRODY_READER"), allowing to use its powerful selection language.
+This will read a pdb file using the built in reader ("LITE_READER") or Prody ("PRODY_READER"), allowing to use its powerful selection language.

     from pyRMSD.utils.proteinReading import Reader
     reader = Reader("LITE_READER").readThisFile("my_trajectory.pdb").gettingOnlyCAs()